tvmai/tvmai.github.io/_posts/2018-03-11-nmt-transformer-optimize.markdown

 ---
 layout: post
-title:  "Bringing TVM into TensorFlow for Optimizing Neural Machine Translation inside Alibaba"
+title:  "Bringing TVM into TensorFlow for Optimizing Neural Machine Translation on GPU"
 date:   2018-03-11
 ---